Frequently asked questions

 The recurring invoice e-mail template can be further edited in Shopify Admin -> Settings -> Notifications -> Draft order invoice.

 Where can the customer cancel the subscription?Customers are able to cancel their subscriptions in the customer portal, which can be accessed via the link they receive in each subscription email OR by logging into their account in your shop.
 You can follow our instructions on how to manually add the link to your account menu (https://www.sealsubscriptions.com/articles/add-link-to-subscriptions-list) or you can try to add it to your theme automatically in Seal Subscriptions -> Installation.
 Customers can cancel the subscription and then also reactivate it whenever they please to do so.

 Where can I cancel the the customer's subscription?You can cancel the customer's subscription by going into the customer's portal and clicking the Cancel subscription button.
 A link to the customer's portal can be found in App settings -> Subscriptions -> click on a subscription -> Access customer portal.

 Does the app automatically charge my customers?Yes, the app can automatically charge your customers.
-You can use the auto-charging feature if you are using Shopify Payments as your primary payment gateway.
+You can use the auto-charging feature if you are using Shopify Payments, Authorize.net or PayPal Express as your payment gateway.
 You can read more about requirements here: https://help.shopify.com/en/manual/products/subscriptions/setup#eligibility-requirements.

 Where can customers see their subscriptions?If you customer has an account in your shop, then the customer will be able to view subscriptions by logging into their account and going to /a/subscriptions/manage URL in your shop.
 If the customer doesn't have an account in your shop, then they can still view, edit and cancel their subscription through the link they receive in each subscription email.